Hi, today I’m going to review the Montane Icarus jacket which I bought a few weeks back. First, a little story of how we came to meet…

 The Quantum Eco shell does a great job of repelling a moderate amount rain, but no more.
 A downpour will (and did for me) soak through the Pertex and leave you feeling a little damp.
 I feel grateful my body was engineered with its own waterproof shell layer!

-I will give this jacket some brownies – even wet, this jacket it will keep you warm.
+I will give this jacket some brownie points – even wet, this jacket it will keep you warm.

 Montane’s Thermaplume, the insulating material, is effective and will you stay warm on those nippy winter days in the wilds.
 I tested the jacket during a recent cold snap when temperatures dropped to around -3 C and not once did I feel Jack Frost’s bite.

-Jake and I apply the same testing criteria to this type of clothing.
+Jake and I apply the same review testing criteria to this type of clothing.
 The are:

 - Does it work as lightweight insulation, in particular when the wearer is very active?